benlue/newsql/README.md

 The good news is we may have a third option now.
 Image you can store data with properties not pre-defined as table columns.
 You can even query on those "undefined" properties.
 That will give you the benefits of NoSQL.
 On the other hand, **newsql** still exhibits the ACID properties and transactions are supported which are not available for NoSQL.
 Better yet, you can index any "undefined" properties whenever necessary.
 There are no limitations on how many indexes you can put on a table (or collection) as most NoSQL databases have imposed.

 ## What's New
+Detailed info of each release is manifested in [release notes](https://github.com/benlue/newsql/blob/master/ReleaseNotes.md).
+Below are some highlights:

++ The signature of the _execute()_ function was changed to make it easier to resue SQL templates.
+The old format still works, but is deprecated (0.0.5).

 + Table joins can be done now (0.0.4).
 Because **newsql** allows you to access "undefined" properties, the syntax is a bit different from SQL when doing table join.
 Check [How to do table join](#newsqlJoin) for details.